Microchip-MPLAB-Harmony/reference_apps/apps_mpu/sam9x60_ek/sam9x60_ek_blink_led_qspi_xip/readme.md

 <img src = "images/step30.png" align="middle"> <br>

 *Now clean and build the project.
 You should see a message on the output console that the project was successfully built.
 This completes the development of the application.  <br>
+The harmony.bin file can be found in your \<project_directory\>/dist/default/production/harmony.bin.
 </details>

 ## SAM-BA Installation and Setup: